 iv) What do the first 60 minutes of your day look like?
 What are your morning rituals?

-v) What is the worst advice you see being dispensed in your field?
+v) What is the worst advice you see dispensing in your field?

 vi) What advice would you give to 20, 30, or 40-year on old self?

-vii) What have you changed your mind in the last few years, and why?
+vii) What have you changed your mind about in the last few years, and why?

 You’re going to be needing an hour or so.
 Feel free to post comments on one or two of those in the comments below.
 I love reading them.

 Learn More: Tools Of Titans Book Review With Summary

 Author: Tim Ferriss